CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 ========================
 ## Description:
-This is a rasterizer.It includes the following pipeline:
+ This is a rasterizer.
+ It includes the following pipeline:
 1)vertex transformation with camera movement</br>
 2)Tessellation shader
 3)Bling-phong shader and blending